kyleoffenloch/HealthInsuranceProject/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->![](README_files/figure-gfm/unnamed-chunk-5-2.png)<!-- -->![](README_files/figure-gfm/unnamed-chunk-5-3.png)<!-- -->

-No trend in charges with no. of children, region or sex.
+Very little trend in charges with no. of children, region or sex.

 ## Conclusion of attributes effects on charges